Smoking in acute respiratory infections

 Jamie Hartmann-Boyce and Nicola Lindson

-Does smoking increase the risk of acute respiratory infections?
+Does smoking increase the risk of acute respiratory infections in general?

 If you quit smoking during an acute respiratory infection is your outcome better?

-Verdict Yes: Evidence shows that quitting smoking during an acute respiratory infection reduces the risk of developing serious complications such as bronchitis and pneumonia.
+There is no data on this relating to COVID-19.
+Evidence shows that quitting smoking during other acute respiratory infections reduces the risk of developing serious complications such as bronchitis and pneumonia.
 Even if someone has smoked for decades, quitting smoking can lead to almost immediate improvements in the cardiovascular and respiratory system.
 Within one to two days of quitting smoking, positive effects can be observed in blood pressure, heart rate, vasoconstriction, and oxygen levels.

-Verdict Yes: According to the WHO, tobacco users are less likely to become infected with COVID-19 if they quit smoking as it will reduce hand-to-mouth transmission.
+There is no direct evidence with which to answer this question.
+According to the WHO, tobacco users are less likely to become infected with COVID-19 if they quit smoking as it will reduce hand-to-mouth transmission.
 In addition, as well as the near-immediate improvements to the cardiovascular and respiratory systems outlined above, comorbidities such as cardiovascular conditions, lung conditions, and diabetes can improve very soon after quitting smoking.
-As there is evidence that comorbid conditions increase the risks of COVID-19, this may improve people’s responses to the infection and reduce their chances of transmitting it to others.
+As noted above, these comorbid conditions increase the risks of COVID-19.

 Are there ways to increase the success of smoking cessation attempts in the current circumstances?